umbralcalc/umbralcalc.github.io/_posts/stochadexIV.md

 When an agent takes an action to measure the state of the system (or when it is given measurements without needing to take action) there will typically be some uncertainty in how the history of measured real-world data $Y$ maps to the latent states of the system $X$ and its parameters $z$ at time ${\sf t}+1$.
 It is natural, then, to represent this uncertainty with a posterior probability distribution ${\cal P}_{{\sf t}+1}(X,z\vert Y)$ as we did in the previous article.

 ## Algorithm designs

+**Best solution to this optimisation problem appears to the Streaming Evolution Strategies (CMA-ES) [@beyer2017simplify] using Cumulative discounted Rewards computed via Monte Carlo Rollouts.
+Work from this...**

 Talk about the utility of the model-based online learning approach in the case of partially observed systems [@aastrom1965optimal].
 Also look into the overlaps with this approach and Thompson sampling for exploration --- discuss here.
 Looking at a stochastic policy iteration algorithm here combined with Monte Carlo rollouts.